rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<NewTabPhysicalMemLimit value="50"/>

 ### NewTabVirtualMemLimit
 This setting controls whether a new Tab will be created using the NativeTabbar.create API when a virtual memory usage percentage is hit.
-Ex: if it is set to 80 - then the tab instance will not be created if the physical memory usage on the device is>=80%.If the tab is unable to be created due to this limit being reached the NativeTabbar.create API callback will contain a `tabEvent` = `onTabNewError`
+Ex: if it is set to 80 - then the tab instance will not be created if the physical memory usage on the device is &gt;= 80%.If the tab is unable to be created due to this limit being reached the NativeTabbar.create API callback will contain a `tabEvent` = `onTabNewError`

 **Possible Values**